zakirullin/cognitive-load/README.md

 Take a look at the overarching design principles of one of the biggest tech companies:
 `Clarity`: The code’s purpose and rationale is clear to the reader.
 `Simplicity`: The code accomplishes its goal in the simplest way possible.
-`Concision`: The code has a high signal-to-noise ratio, or intrinsic-to-extraneous cognitive load ratio.
+`Concision`: The code has a high signal-to-noise ratio, or a high intrinsic-to-extraneous cognitive load ratio.
 `Maintainability`: The code is written such that it can be easily maintained.
 `Consistency`: The code is consistent with the broader codebase.